Gold Coast Termite inspection

 What's involved in a professional termite inspection?

 A proper termite inspection is not the same as a free "termite check" offered by some companies.
 Our experienced technicians take time to check all accessible areas, using the latest termite detection technology to investigate areas of concern.
-A complete termite inspection can sometimes take up to 2 hours or more, depending on the size of the property.
+A complete inspection can sometimes take up to 2 hours or more, depending on the size of the property.
 If you want the feeling of security that a proper termite inspection can provide, give our friendly team a call.

 Termite Health Assessment: We do offer a free termite health assessment, which is not an inspection for termites but will highlight risk areas around your property, resulting in a written termite management proposal for your property.